boltzmann-brain/hugo-homepage/content/posts/weizenbaum.md

 I have been a computer scientist for 18 years and not yet 36 years like Herr Weizenbaum.
 Perhaps I therefore have a relatively sober relationship with electronic data processing.
 My computers want me to define every situation much more simply: It is a technical system that produces new information from information.

 **Weizenbaum:**
 That I must violently protest.
 A machine can produce as much information as the energy a power station produces: only transformations take place.
-Those who maintain that computers produce information, must also think it possible that they produce knowledge, perhaps even Bildung.
+Those who maintain that computers produce information, must also think it possible that they produce knowledge, perhaps even [*Bildung*](https://en.wikipedia.org/wiki/Bildung).

 **Haefner:**
 I don't want to insist on the word "production".
 For me, one important fundamental principle is that in a computer, structured information gives rise to  new, interesting-to-us messages that we also call "information".
 So it was with the first big computer, the Mark I in Harvard, and the minicomputers today.